OpenSUTD/DISCOVERSUTD-2021/README.md

 [Project site](https://opensutd.org/DiscoverSUTD-2021-microsite/)

 ## Other information
 This event is by OpenSUTD.
 If you would like to contribute to the event, you can refer to the project site.

+You can also refer to the wiki here if you are interested to find out more.

 ## Team members
 [Emily Law](https://github.com/castlemas) <br />